theikosB/theikosB.github.io/content/blog/_index.md

 ---

 {{< lead >}}
-This blog is a place for updates to the randomest (and sometimes not so) things that happen in my life.
-Ready for a roller coaster ride?
+<div style="text-align: justify"> This blog is a place for updates to the randomest (and sometimes not so) things that happen in my life.
+Ready for a roller coaster ride?</div>
 {{< /lead >}}

 ---